Senior 8 min · April 11, 2026

 data_type=data_type,

 reasoning="Continuous numeric data with high cardinality is best visualized as a histogram.
-Bins reveal the distribution shape.",
+Bins reveal the distribution shape that individual bars cannot.",

 warnings=warnings,